 and how much resources do you probably need for other apps running on your device

 at the same time.

 You may configure the amount of latency on the settings screen of Colossus Piano, as shown on this screen shot.
 On the very top of the screen you can always read the current latency of the app.
 This value does not simply display the latency setting you selected, instead it always displays the real, effective latency as measured by the app in real-time.
-So it adds additional control whether the latency is actually the one desired by you, and whether that latency is stable (that is retaining at constant latency amount).
+So it adds additional control whether the latency is actually the one desired by you, and whether that latency is stable (that is retaining at a constant latency value).

 Run App in Background

 By default this app will automatically be suspended (stopped) whenever you press the home button at your iPad / iPhone, or when you switch to another app.
 Sometimes you may want the app though to continue running in the background, for example when you are using another app to display scores while you are playing a piano sound on your keyboard by using Colossus Piano.
 To do so, go to the settings screen of this app, which you can reach by tapping on the small gear wheel icon top right on the main screen of this app.
 At section "Audio / MIDI Driver" you find a switch called "Run App in Background".
 Enable this switch to keep the Colossus Piano app running in the background, even when it is not visible on the screen.

 An App State is a snapshot of the entire app at a certain

 point of time which you may save as a user preset and entirely restore at a later point.

 This feature allows you to save all sound settings, as well